 California Current and Ocean Awareness

-All of which combine to affect your daily paddling and surfing activities.
+All of these combine to affect your daily paddling and surfing activities.

 When it comes to the great mystery that is the ocean, it is always best to arm yourself with as much knowledge as possible.